 In most cases, the courts have refused to dismiss these lawsuits at an early stage, allowing the class representatives to proceed with their allegations of FCRA violations based on these types of extraneous information in disclosure forms.
 It is unclear whether a judge or jury will ultimately conclude that an FCRA violation exists in these cases, but the affected employers face significant risk of liability as well as the time, expense and public notoriety related to defending these actions in court.

-Download the white paper to learn more about disclosure and authorization forms and how to keep them compliant with the FCRA, including:
+Download the white paper from Pre-employ to learn more about disclosure and authorization forms and how to keep them compliant with the FCRA, including:

 - FCRA compliance requirements for disclosure and authorization forms